yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/07-http-server/README.md

 ```

 #### HTTP Response
 A HTTP/1.1 response is also formated in text and transfered using TCP.
 The first line of the response contains the `HTTP VEERSION`, `STATUS CODE`, and `STATUS MESSAGE`.
 The folowing lines are the request headers and are formated exactly the same way as the request headers.
 The headers are terminated with an empty line.
-An optional body follows the headers
+An optional body follows the headers.

 ###### Example HTTP Response
 ```